 But it's also important to find value to fill out your roster.
 A team's success in finding value lower down the roster is likely going to be the difference between having a good team and having a great one.
 That's why, at least to me, it's so interesting to watch for who Alderson is interviewing for the baseball operations job.
-Hill is a guy that has a track record of finding value without a huge budget, and that's still going to be a desired skill even without extreme payroll constraints.
+Hill is a guy who has a track record of finding value without a huge budget, and that's still going to be a desired skill even without extreme payroll constraints.

-Speaking of spending money wisely, I find myself continually looking for ways to spend less on conventional tv.
-I left cable tv behind for YouTube TV a couple of years ago, and at some point after Christmas I'll take a look at other streaming services to see if I can save some more with someone else.
-I find myself watching less and less tv from the major networks and cable networks, and more streaming programs.
+Speaking of spending money wisely, I find myself continually looking for ways to spend less on conventional TV.
+I left cable TV behind for YouTube TV a couple of years ago, and at some point after Christmas, I'll take a look at other streaming services to see if I can save some more with someone else.
+I find myself watching less and less TV from the major networks and cable networks and more streaming programs.

 Mets baseball is important to me, and I'm lucky in that regard when it comes to YouTube TV.
 Where I live in Connecticut, the Yankees and Red Sox dominate, with a significant minority of Mets fans.
 Yankees fans lost the YES network a while back.
 As far as I know, other than cable, the only streamer that still has YES is DirectTV's streaming service, which is almost as expensive as cable.
-Red Sox fans just loss NESN from YouTube TV, and will have to go elsewhere to watch Red Sox games next season.
+Red Sox fans just lost NESN from YouTube TV, and will have to go elsewhere to watch Red Sox games next season.

 Regional Sports Networks are some of the most expensive channels on any cable or streaming package, and you don't really have any choice in how you pay for them.
 They're either in your package or not, and you still pay for them even if you're not a fan.
 Because of that, more and more TV providers, whether cable or streaming, are not willing to pay the exorbitant fees these RSNs charge.
 It gets increasingly harder to find a package with your team's RSN at a reasonable price.
 It wouldn't shock me if the same thing happened to SNY on YouTube TV that happened to YES and NESN, and then I'll have a choice to make.